xartous/universal_llm_test_kit/README.md

 This will initiate the test suite and display the results in the console.

 ### Customizing Tests
 You can customize the tests by modifying the configuration files and scripts within the core/ and models/ directories.
-Refer to the comments and documentation within the scripts for guidance on how to adjust parameters and add new tests.
+Refer to the comments and documentation within the scripts for guidance on adjusting parameters and adding new tests.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or new features to add, please fork the repository and create a pull request.